What is Scrum?

 Despite its roots in the tech world, Scrum lends itself to any kind of environment.

-What are Scrum artifacts?
+What Are Scrum Values?

 Scrum artifacts sound like lost remnants of some abandoned cave that Indiana Jones explored.